Shumway Marine Banner

 6.1 The deck shall be molded fiberglass built to the approved ICA lamination schedule and specification.

-6.3 Prohibitions: same as 4.7, Hull.
+6.3 Prohibitions:

 6.4 Through-deck inspection hatches are permitted.
 Inspection hatches shall be self-sealing type of commercial manufacture.
 Inspection hatches shall be tightly closed at all times while racing.